-A. Course assessment is divided into two parts:

-1. Continuous assessment comprising TMAs (Tutor Marked Assignments) and MTAs (Mid-term Assessments).

-2. Final examination

-B. B) As determined by the Deanships and based on the nature of specialization in each programme, not less than 30% and not more than 70% shall be allotted to each of the two assessment components, making the total final mark 100%.

-C. In response to the requirements of the local accreditation authorities at the University branches, a certain deanship may determine the weighted parts of its assessment and the distribution of grades assigned to each part in line with paragraph B of this article.
+- A) Course assessment is divided into two parts: - 1) Continuous assessment comprising TMAs (Tutor-Marked Assignments) and MTAs (Midterm Assessments). - 2) Final examination. - B) As determined by the Deanships and based on the nature of specialization in each programme, not less than 30% and not more than 70% shall be allotted to each of the two assessment components, making the total final mark 100%. - C) In response to the requirements of local accreditation authorities at the University branches, a certain Deanship may determine the weighted parts of its assessment and the distribution of grades assigned to each part in line with Clause B above.
 The Deanship may also adjust the weights of the parts of continuous assessment as necessitated by the academic and practical requirements of a course.

-1. Continuous Assessment
+1) Continuous Assessment:

-• The concerned Deanship is in charge of preparing TMAs and MTAs for all courses pursuant to the principles and procedures approved by the University Council.

-• Each Deanship is responsible for providing the branches with all TMAs required for all courses by the second week of each semester the courses are part of.

-• TMAs and MTAs shall be marked by members of staff appointed by the University.

-• Students shall submit their TMAs on the deadline specified in the Course Calendar.

-• Special-needs students whose health situation has a negative effect on their performance in TMAs and other continuous assessment tasks, should present proof to the Branch Programme Coordinator who shall refer their case to the branch Rector for decision making.

-• A 0 mark shall be given to every student who fails to submit his/her TMA on the specified date and time, unless he/she submits a force majeure excuse not later than 7 days after the TMA submission deadline.
-In such cases, a grace period is provided up to 7 days or until the end of the special circumstances (travel, sickness, etc).

-• Students are shown the tutor's remarks, and the TMA's mark is entered onto the Student Information System (SIS) not later than two weeks after the TMA submission deadline.
+- The concerned Deanship is in charge of preparing TMAs and MTAs for all courses pursuant to the principles and procedures approved by the University Council. - Each Deanship is responsible for providing the branches with all TMAs required for all courses by the second week of each semester the courses are part of. - TMAs and MTAs shall be marked by members of staff appointed by the University. - Students shall submit their TMAs on the deadline specified in the Course Calendar. - Disabled/Special-requirements students whose health situation has a negative effect on their performance in TMAs and other continuous assessment tasks, should present proof to the Branch Programme Coordinator who shall refer their case to the branch Rector for decision making. - If a student choses to defer the timely submission of the TMA, he/she will be subject to AOU's TMA Late Submission Policy. - A 0 mark shall be given to every student who fails to submit his/her TMA on the specified date and time, unless he/she submits a force majeure excuse not later than 7 days after the TMA submission deadline.
+In such cases, a grace period is provided up to 7 days or until the end of the special circumstances (travel, sickness, etc). - Students are shown the tutor's remarks, and the TMA's mark is entered onto the Student Information System (SIS) not later than two weeks (14 calendar days) after the TMA submission deadline. - The Branch Course Coordinator (BCC) reviews random samples of marked TMAs of each section to ascertain that they are in line with the directions provided by the

-• The Branch Course Coordinator (BCC) reviews random samples of marked TMAs of each section to confirm that they are in line with the directions provided by the Deanship, and to check the type of remarks written by the tutor provided that this is documented by the branch.
+Deanship, and to check the type of remarks written by the tutor provided that this is documented by the branch.
 Moreover, the branch Rector shall send samples of TMAs and tests to the General Course Coordinator (GCC) to be audited and followed up.